mojit/pepnest/README.md

 Pepnest
 ===============

-SOme cool responsive theme developed using twitter Bootstrap
+Some cool responsive themes developed using twitter Bootstrap